mycobactopia-org/MTBseq-nf/README.md

 **NOTE: This still a work in progress, the code is functional however the [usage](#Usage) doc needs some love!**

-[MTBseq](https://github.com/ngs-fzb/MTBseq_source) made simple and easy using Nextflow.
+[MTBseq](https://github.com/ngs-fzb/MTBseq_source) made simple and easy using [Nextflow](https://www.nextflow.io/) workflow manager.

 # Benefits of the Nextflow wrapper

 - Reliance of bioconda for installing packages
 - Reproducibility via containers
-- Deployability on a range of infratructure (cloud/on-prem clusters/local machine)
+- Ease of use on a range of infratructure (cloud/on-prem clusters/local machine)
+- Resumability for failed processes
+- Centralized location for specifying
+    - Hardware requirements
+    - Software requirements ( MTBseq version )
+    - MTBseq parameters

 # Usage